victorjoh/valid-draughts-moves/README.md

 [Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html).
-The first article is to review what TDD is and the second one is to understand what classicist TDD means by comparing it to mockist TDD (maybe we can try mockist TDD in a later Kata).
+The first article is to review what TDD is and the second one is to understand what classicist TDD means by comparing it to mockist TDD (maybe we can try mockist TDD in a later kata).

 Watch [Outside-In Classicist TDD by Sandro Mancuso - Mars Rover](https://www.youtube.com/watch?v=24vzFAvOzo0) to see how to use classicist